pts/pymediafileinfo/README.txt

 Disadvantages of mediafileinfo.py:

-* It oesn't support many media formats for width and height.
+* It doesn't support many media formats for width and height.
 * It isn't able to get metadata (such as author and EXIF tags).

 Usage on Unix (don't type the leading $):